Last updated on April 20th, 2021

 Foreign Transaction Fees

 Foreign transaction fees are something many people overlook when looking into a travel rewards credit card, but they shouldn’t.
 After all, what good is an airline card if you must pay to use it when you are traveling overseas?
-While many cards don’t charge a foreign transaction fee, some do, meaning it’s vital to at least peek at the “terms & conditions” before hitting the apply button.
+While many cards come with no foreign transaction fees, some do, meaning it’s vital to at least peek at the “terms & conditions” before hitting the apply button.

 One final thing you should always consider before applying for an airline rewards credit card – or any credit card for that matter – is whether you can use the card where you plan to travel.
-Many credit card types, such as Mastercard or Visa, have great acceptance worldwide, while other cards, such as American Express or Discover, have limited acceptance in different parts of the world.
+Many credit card types, such as Mastercard or Visa, have great acceptance worldwide.
+In contrast, other cards, such as American Express or Discover, have limited acceptance in different parts of the world.

 Find Your Perfect Airline Rewards Credit Card